genepattern/gpnotebook-website-docs/docs/programmatic.md

 *(JupyterLab Only)*

-The look and feel of a UI Builder widget can customized by setting any of the following options:
+The look and feel of a UI Builder widget can be customized by setting any of the following options:

 * **color:** Sets the header and border color of the widget. (default based on the current JupyterLab theme)
 * **logo:** A URL pointing to the logo to display in the UI Builder header.
 Setting its value to 'None' turns off displaying the logo entirely.